 If your HP computer does not start up correctly with an error code IOHD-8 message again and again, follow the above steps right now.
 Those simple but effective solutions will troubleshoot and deal with this computer startup error easily.

-- Dell sound problem - Steps to fix computer sound problem instantly
+- Sound problems windows 7 - Steps to fix sound problem in Windows 7 quickly

 - Free PC performance booster - Increase computer speed quickly